Disagree and commitment

 This is a tough topic for me to answer because I don't consider myself good at this, but I'll answer the best I can.
 It's a big topic to unpack, with multiple angles and a mix of facts and feelings.
 I can break this down into 6 parts.

-1. Do you have a good understanding and dived deep into the information?
+1. Do you have a good understanding of the issue?

 2. How Important is this issue?